4dn-dcic/fish_omics_format/docs/source/extracell.rst

 -------
 The only mandatory column in this table is ``Extra_Cell_ROI_ID``.
 All other columns are optional and must be defined by the user using a Header line starting with ``#^``.

-.. tip:: the Optional columns in this example table are included for illustrative purposes only and describe a case in which the user is reporting the **number** of specific cells are detected within individual extracellular ROIs as well as the **volume** of each ROI.
+.. tip:: The optional columns in this example table are included for illustrative purposes only and describe a case in which the user is reporting the **number** of specific cells are detected within individual extracellular ROIs as well as the **volume** of each ROI.

 .. include:: examples/extracell
   :code: